-The URSI-France 2017 Workshop, under the sponsorship of the French Academy of Sciences, will be dedicated to “Radio Science for Humanity”.
-The workshop will be held at Campus SophiaTech located in Sophia Antipolis, South of France, on February 1-3, 2017.
-JS'17 is co-organised by Institute Mines Telecom - Telecom ParisTech and Université Nice Sophia Antipolis.
-On Thursday, February 2, at 5 pm, the General Assembly of URSI-France will hold their annual meeting.
+The URSI-France 2017 Workshop, under the sponsorship of the French Academy of Sciences, was dedicated to “Radio Science for Humanity”.
+The workshop was held at Campus SophiaTech located in Sophia Antipolis, South of France, on February 1-3, 2017.
+JS'17 was co-organised by Institute Mines Telecom - Telecom ParisTech and Université Nice Sophia Antipolis.
+On Thursday, February 2, at 5 pm, the General Assembly of URSI-France held their annual meeting.

-A wide spectrum of areas will be covered, including waves and electromagnetic fields, both from the point of view of metrology and theory, spread, modelling, etc., and communications systems together with their applications.
-We will also address environmental electromagnetic propagation, both global (surface and subsurface), ionospheric or through matter in particular plasma and radio astronomy.
-Electromagnetism in biology and medicine will also be included.
+A wide spectrum of areas was covered, including waves and electromagnetic fields, both from the point of view of metrology and theory, spread, modelling, etc., and communications systems together with their applications.
+We was also addressed environmental electromagnetic propagation, both global (surface and subsurface), ionospheric or through matter in particular plasma and radio astronomy.
+Electromagnetism in biology and medicine was also included.

 The workshop will be organized around oral and poster sessions.
-Most sessions will be introduced by invited lecturers presenting the state of the art and/or recent developments, followed by regular communications, which will be selected by the Scientific Committee.
-The program will be organised around the following (not limited) list of topics.
-The working languages will be French and English.
+Most sessions were introduced by invited lecturers presenting the state of the art and/or recent developments, followed by regular communications, selected by the Scientific Committee.
+The program was organised around the following (not limited) list of topics.
+The working languages were French and English.